dhr412/hdtp/README.md

 - **Guaranteed Delivery**: Ensures all packets reach recipients via ACK/NACK-based retransmissions.
 - **Ordered Delivery**: Uses sequence numbers for in-order packet processing.
 - **Error Detection and Encryption**: Employs AES-256-GCM for encryption and integrity verification, with retransmissions on decryption failures.
-- **Multicast Support**: Enables one-to-many communication using UDP multicast.
+- **Multicast Support**: Enables one-to-many communication using UDP multicast when the `--multicast` flag is set.
 - **Throughput Control**: Limits sending rate with a token bucket (10 packets/second, adaptive based on smoothed RTT).
 - **Stateless Design**: Maintains no persistent connection state, with self-contained packets.